WE TEACH LIFESTYLE– NOT DIETING

 Intermittent fasting (IF) is a term for an eating pattern that cycles between periods of fasting and eating.
 It does not say anything about which foods you should eat, but rather when you should eat them.
 In this respect, it is not a “diet” in the conventional sense.
 It is more accurately described as an “eating pattern.”

-Common intermittent fasting methods involve daily 16 hour fasts, or fasting for 24 hours, twice per week.
-Humans have actually been fasting throughout evolution.
+Conventional intermittent fasting methods involve daily 16-hour fasts or fasting for 24 hours, twice per week.
+Humans have been fasting throughout evolution.
 If anything, fasting from time to time is more “natural” than constantly eating 3-4 (or more) meals per day.

 But what about those die-hard gym rats, fitness buffs, and professional athletes that have spent years training?
-There are fewer diet and workout programs that will yield visible results for higher-level athletes and the truly fit.
+There are fewer diet and workout programs that will yield visible results for higher-level athletes, and they truly fit.

-According to a new study from Skidmore College, there is a diet and exercise regimen that can work for even the fittest: the PRISE regimen.
+According to a new study from Skidmore College, a diet and exercise regimen can work for even the fittest: the PRISE regimen.
 PRISE stands for protein pacing, resistance, interval, stretching, and endurance.
-These five elements could be the key to helping the truly fit get even fitter.
+These five elements could be the key to helping the genuinely fit get even fitter.